 1) Does your company develop/build townhouse residential units in Maple Ridge?
-Y/N 2) ut restricting tandem to a maximum of 70% of the use Residential District) zone?
+2) Do you have any concerns aboutotal units in the RM-1 (Townho ut restricting tandem to a maximum of 70% of the use Residential District) zone?
 Please explain.
-Y/N 3) pron in front of a tandem garage helps reduce parking oves emergency access in a townhouse complex?
+Y/N · 3) Do you agree that a driveway a in "no parking" zone and impro oron in front of a tandem garage helps reduce parking oves emergency access in a townhouse complex?
 Y/N 4) Do you agree that increased an quality of the development?
-Ple nenity/open space per tandem unit helps improve the overage explain. erall Y/N 5) ecify minimum garage dimensions.
-Do you have any conce ear garage dimensions for townhouses as stated below? erns Y/N Single car garage: Tandem 2-car garage: Double wide 2-car garage: 3.1 metres wide and 6.1 metres long 3.1 metres wide and 12.2 metres long 5.6 metres wide and 6.1 metres long lf ye es, please explain: 6) The objectives of limiting the bl ock size to six attached townhouse units is to offer improved livability through functional site design, promotion of natural light, opportunities for view corridors and a well-articulated streetscape.
+Ple nenity/open space per tandem unit helps improve the overage explain. erall Y/N 5) The current bylaw does not spe with the proposed minimum cle cify minimum garage dimensions.
+Do you have any conce ear garage dimensions for townhouses as stated below? erns Y/N Single car garage: Tandem 2-car garage: Double wide 2-car garage: 3.1 metres wide and 6.1 metres long 3.1 metres wide and 12.2 metres long 5.6 metres wide and 6.1 metres long lf ν es, please explain: - · improved livability through functional site design, promotion of natural light, opportunities for view corridors and a well-articulated streetscape.
 Do you have any concerns with the proposed block size?
 If so, how may these be addressed while achieving livability?